3:06am. Woke up hurting fierce. Fiery pain in my belly. Front, left side. Just above the belt.

 I still tell that story, however.
 Just did.
 You read it.
-I was, however, smart enough not to mention it during the birth of any of our children.
+But, just to make sure you know, I tell you here: I was smart enough not to mention it during the birth of any of our children.

 Back to today...
 Got my kind nurse.
 Got my confident nursing student.
 Got my little open back gown.
 Got my IV.
 Got my nicer than expected lady doc.
 Got some morphine.